whiplashomega/elthelas2/static/md/book4/chapter2.md

 besides immediate shelter, and reassurance that Malia and Vanriel have little patience for bounty hunters.
 He is happy to see Tilda, and will go along with her deceptions if brought into the loop (but does not know her as Fallon otherwise).
 He is not very good at lying (+2 deception), but will hold to the story if caught in a lie.

-#### Herad Paleleaf, Bountyhunter
+#### Herad Paleleaf and Yostisli Granitebrand

-Some short time later, Herad Paleleaf will approach the party alone and ask to speak with Silas.
-He will offer Silas a deal: bring him Adam and he'll have his part in the whole affair expunged.
+Some short time later, Herad Paleleaf and Yostisli Granitebrand will approach the party alone and ask to speak with Silas and Barbarious.
+They will offer them a deal: bring them Adam and renounce the Masters of the Deep Song and they'll have their part in the whole affair expunged, they can walk away without issue.
 He tries to convince him that it is the right thing to do, since Adam is so young and ran away from home.
 He just wants to get Adam back to his family.
+Yostisli will say that Barbarious presence in the
+Masters is an affront to the order, and if he refuses she will feel duty bound to hunt him down and kill him.

 #### Erik Dawnblade